Know the Laws: North Carolina

 North Carolina is a “no fault state,” which means that you do not have to prove that either spouse is at fault to get a divorce.

 There are only two grounds (reasons) for divorce in NC:

 The majority of marriages are dissolved based on the ground of separation for one year.
 In order to get divorced under this ground, you must have lived in separate residences for one year and at least one spouse must have had the intent to remain separate and apart.
 You do not need to file for legal separation.
 Legal separation happens once a husband and wife begin living separate and apart (in separate residences).

-NC does provide for a legal separation called “divorce from bed and board,"*** but this is rarely used in NC.
+Note: North Carolina does provide for a legal separation called “divorce from bed and board,"*** but this is rarely used in North Carolina.
 Although it is called “divorce” from bed and board, it is addressed before a divorce and it does not actually dissolve (end) the marriage.
 It is a fault-based action, usually brought by an injured spouse to get the court to order the other spouse out of the residence.
 You must establish at least one of the following fault grounds: abandonment (where one spouse leaves the marital residence without justification or consent of the other spouse and has no intent to return), malicious turning out of doors (your spouse threw you out), cruel or barbarous treatment (such as domestic violence), indignities (a pattern of behavior that causes it to be intolerable to live with the spouse), excessive use of alcohol or drugs to the point where you cannot tolerate living with your spouse, or adultery (when your spouse “cheats on you”).
-For more information on “divorce from bed and board”, please talk to a lawyer who specializes in divorce.
-Go to Finding a Lawyer
+For more information on “divorce from bed and board,” please talk to a lawyer who specializes in divorce.
+Go to NC Finding a Lawyer.

 ** NCGS § 50-5.1